Hearing Notice - CIRO to Hold a Settlement Hearing for Yujie (Jared) Liu and BMO Nesbitt Burns Inc.

 SOURCE Canadian Investment Regulatory Organization (CIRO)

-For further information: Joanna Nicholson, Manager, Corporate Communications and Public Affairs, [email protected]
+For further information: Joanna Nicholson, Manager, Corporate Communications and Public Affairs, [email protected], Phone: 416-943-4640

 Share this article